awslabs/mountpoint-s3-csi-driver/docs/UPGRADING.md

-# [WIP] Upgrading Mountpoint for Amazon S3 CSI Driver from v1 to v2
+# Upgrading Mountpoint for Amazon S3 CSI Driver from v1 to v2

 Mountpoint CSI Driver v2 contains some breaking changes compared to v1 depending on the use-case, we kindly ask you to go over this list before upgrading to v2.